aflupton/DoctorLookup_API/README.md

 ## Known Bugs

-_None to date._
+None to date.

 ## Support and contact details

-If you have any questions, email Andrew at mailto:aflupton@gmail.com
+If you have any questions, email Andrew at `aflupton@gmail.com`

 ## Technologies Used